Aquifer: Depth

 An aquifer cross-section.
 This diagram shows two aquifers with one aquitard (a confining or impermeable layer) between them, surrounded by the bedrock aquiclude, which is in contact with a gaining stream (typical in humid regions).
 The water table and unsaturated zone are also illustrated.

 Aquifers occur from near-surface to deeper than 9000 m.
-Those closer to the surface are not only more likely to be used for water supply and irrigation, but are also more likely to be replenished by local rainfall.Although aquifers are sometimes characterized as "underground rivers or lakes," they are actually porous rock saturated with water.
+Those closer to the surface are not only more likely to be used for water supply and irrigation, but are also more likely to be replenished by local rainfall.
+Although aquifers are sometimes characterized as "underground rivers or lakes," they are actually porous rock saturated with water.

 Many desert areas have limestone hills or mountains within them or close to them that can be exploited as groundwater resources.
 Part of the Atlas Mountains in North Africa, the Lebanon and Anti-Lebanon ranges between Syria and Lebanon, the Jebel Akhdar in Oman, parts of the Sierra Nevada and neighboring ranges in the United States' Southwest, have shallow aquifers that are exploited for their water.
 Overexploitation can lead to the exceeding of the practical sustained yield; i.e., more water is taken out than can be replenished.

 Along the coastlines of certain countries, such as Libya and Israel, increased water usage associated with population growth has caused a lowering of the water table and the subsequent contamination of the groundwater with saltwater from the sea.

-In 2013 large freshwater aquifers were discovered under continental shelves of Australia, China, North America and South Africa.
+In 2013 large aquifers containing offshore freshened groundwater were discovered under continental shelves of Australia, China, North America and South Africa.
 They contain an estimated half a million cubic kilometers of "low salinity" water that could be economically processed into potable water.
 The reserves formed when ocean levels were lower and rainwater made its way into the ground in land areas that were not submerged until the ice age ended 20,000 years ago.
 The volume is estimated to be 100 times the amount of water extracted from other aquifers since 1900.